kedacore/external-scaler-azure-cosmos-db/src/Scaler.Demo/README.md

     # docker push <docker-id>/cosmosdb-order-processor:latest
     ```

-1. Update your Docker ID in the image path in manifest file `src/Scaler.Demo/OrderProcessor/deploy.yaml`.
-Also, update the values of connection strings to point to the test Cosmos DB account.
+2. Update your Docker ID in the image path in manifest file `src/Scaler.Demo/OrderProcessor/deploy.yaml`.
+Also, update the values of connection strings (or account endpoint and client ID, if using managed identity) to point to the test Cosmos DB account.
 Apply the manifest to deploy the order-processor application.

     ```text
     kubectl apply --filename=src/Scaler.Demo/OrderProcessor/deploy.yaml
     ```

-1. Ensure that the order-processor application is running correctly on the cluster by checking application logs.
-The application will create lease database and container if they do not exist, hence it is needed to run for a few seconds before we enable auto-scaling for it, as that would immediately bring replicas to 0 if there are no orders pending to be processed.
+3. Ensure that the order-processor application is running correctly on the cluster by checking application logs.
+The application will create lease database and container if they do not exist, hence it is needed to run for a few seconds before we enable auto-scaling for order-processor, as that would immediately bring replicas to 0 if there are no orders pending to be processed.

     ```text
     # kubectl get pods